 Effective Date 2026-03-07

-Key Action Audit your DME claim workflows against the updated reference list before March 7, 2026, and confirm MAC-level coverage determinations for any equipment not explicitly listed
+Key Action Audit your DME claims against the updated reference list before submitting claims dated on or after March 7, 2026

 CMS Durable Medical Equipment Coverage Criteria and Medical Necessity Requirements 2026